maddenp/iotaa/README.md

 @task
 def steeped_tea_with_sugar(cupdir):
     # Add sugar to the steeped tea.
-    for x in ingredient(cupdir, "sugar", "Steeped tea with suagar", steeped_tea): yield x
+    for x in ingredient(cupdir, "sugar", "Steeped tea with sugar", steeped_tea): yield x
 ```